ckirk/notyourguru/src/pages/index.md

   title: Live Inspired
   subtitle: Not Your Guru Retreats Curates Experiences For Life!
   image: /img/silhouette_centered.jpg
-  cta_btn_text: Join The Waitlist!
+  cta_btn_text: Check Availability!
   cta_btn_link: /retreats
 intro:
-  heading: Discover The Guru In You
+  heading: "Is Life To Happening To You or Are You Living An Inspired Life? "
   centered: true
   description: >-
-    Are you allowing life to happen to you or *are you living an inspired life?*

     We are not your guru, because nobody should be.
 But we can help you **discover the guru in you.**

     ***Not Your Guru Retreats*** provides the tristate area with the opportunity